 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Gem 2mg Tablet at a fixed time.
+Gem 2mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Gem Tablet works

 Gem 2mg tablet is an antibiotic.
 It kills bacteria by inhibiting synthesis of essential proteins, required by bacteria to carry out vital functions.

 It is given as a drip (intravenous infusion), as an injection directly into a vein or into a muscle; or as an ear or eye drops.
 Do not drive immediately after using gentamicin eyedrops because gentamicin in the eye may cause temporary blurring of vision.
 Gentamicin should be used with caution in premature babies because of their kidney immaturity, and in elderly people.
 Gentamicin may cause damage to the kidneys and/or nerves.
 Consult your doctor for monitoring Kidney function and drug levels in the blood during treatment.
 Consult your doctor, if you experience hearing loss, dizziness, numbness, skin tingling, muscle twitching, or seizures which may be signs of nerve damage.
 Do not start or continue the gentamicin and consult your doctor: